zaai-ai/large-language-models/README.md

 # Welcome to the LLM Experiments Lab at ZAAI 🧠🤖

-Published on Medium, Towards Data Science, and [ZAAI's Lab](https://zaai.ai/lab), this collection ventures into the captivating areas of Natural Language Processing (NLP) and Large Language Models (LLMs).
+Published on Medium, Towards Data Science, and [ZAAI's Lab](https://zaai.ai/lab), this collection of articles ventures into the captivating areas of Natural Language Processing (NLP) and Large Language Models (LLMs).
 Here, we invite you to explore our AI passion as we share open-source code, datasets, and abundant resources.
 Our aim is to empower individuals and organizations, enabling them to track our experiments, find inspiration, and solve complex use cases in their own domains.

 🌟 Enjoy our content?
 Star the repo to support our journey into AI's frontiers!